DruidSmith/geoserver-docker/README.md

 # geoserver-docker
-Minimal GeoServer instance for Docker
+## Minimal GeoServer instance for Docker

+Runs on alpine and default jetty; can probably use some additional tweaks for running in production.